 What should you do if you have suffered an accident in your hotel?

 Your immediate priority will be to seek treatment for any injury you have suffered.
-However there are a number of steps you can take to help support your case for compensation following an accident in a hotel, they include:
+However there are a number of steps you can take to help support your case for compensation following an accident in a hotel:

-- Seek treatment – Go to the local doctors or hospital for treatment and ask for a record of any treatment given
+Go to the local doctors or hospital for treatment and ask for a record of any treatment given.

-- Pictures - Take pictures of where the accident occurred.
+Take pictures of where the accident occurred.
 Try and include close-up shots of any defects that may have caused the accident.
-Use things like a coin, box of matches or a mobile phone next to the defect to show the scale of the defect
+Use things like a coin, box of matches or a mobile phone next to the defect to show the scale of the defect.

-- Inform - Let your rep and the hotel know about the accident as soon as possible
+Let your rep and the hotel know about the accident as soon as possible.

-- Record – Ask them to record details of the incident in their accident book
+Ask them to record details of the incident in their accident book.

-- Witnesses - Take the details of any witnesses so they can be contacted at a later date
+Take the details of any witnesses so they can be contacted at a later date.

 Have you booked a package holiday?

-If you have booked your holiday as part of a package holiday then you benefit from the protection of the Package Travel Regulations.
-It is these regulations that enable us to make a claim on your behalf and will cover you throughout your holiday on all aspects booked as part of the package including:
+If you have booked a package holiday then you benefit from the protection of the Package Travel Regulations.
+It is these regulations that enable us to make a claim on your behalf - they cover you throughout your holiday on all aspects, including:

 - Car hire/coach transfer